LuXCaesium/Obsidian_Brain/Database Fundamentals.md

 A BST (binary search tree) provides a data structure where the search time is $\mathcal{O}(\log(n))$. the problem however is the *spatial locality*, whereby nodes are place randomly apart, so its likely the next node is far away on the disk.
 B-Trees aim to solve this by allowing for nodes with more than two children.

+On each page read from disk, we iterate over multiple nodes sequentially from memory which reduces the amount of data we need to read from disk.

+A B+ Tree takes B-Trees a step further, where the final leaf nodes hold the values and other nodes just the keys.
+Hence when fetching data from disk, we have many more keys to compare.

 ### Immutable LSM Tree